-Every breast cancer case is different, and every woman responds to treatment differently.
+Each breast cancer case is different, and each woman responds to treatment differently.
 Some women prefer not to think much about the disease or treatment.
 Others prefer to learn all they can and want to be very involved in all decisions.

 There are many sources that can help you find answers to your questions.
-Books, local breast cancer support groups, and certain Web sites all contain useful information.
-You should be aware that the Web contains many unreliable sites, as well as reliable and research-based sites.
+Books, local breast cancer support groups, and certain websites all contain useful information.
+You should be aware that the Internet contains many unreliable sites, as well as reliable and research-based sites.
 Many doctors and health organizations can recommend good references and resources.